softcover/softcover_book/chapters/customization.md

 <<(epub/OEBPS/styles/custom_epub.css)
 \end{codelisting}

-In earlier versions of Softcover, the entire `epub/` directory was `.gitignore`d by default, so Git users may have to add the custom CSS file by hand:
+In earlier versions of Softcover, the entire `epub/` directory was ignored by default, so Git users may have to add the custom CSS file by hand:

 ```console
 $ git add --force epub/OEBPS/styles/custom_epub.css